Incident Response Training

 - Preventing DNS Infrastructure Tampering (IR106)

-The Domain Name System, commonly known as DNS, is often referred to as the “phone book” of the Internet.
-Every time we access the Internet to visit our favorite websites, shop and pay bills online, or access online portals for healthcare or banking, we depend on DNS infrastructure to securely route us to our intended destinations.
-While this shared infrastructure is incredibly powerful and useful, it also presents a rich attack surface for threat actors: allowing them to shut down websites and online services, replace legitimate website content with threats and extortion attempts, or even route traffic to a carbon copy of a legitimate website to steal any information entered by users trying to conduct business as usual.
+The Domain Name System, commonly known as DNS, is often referred to as the “phone book” of the internet.
+Every time we access the internet to visit our favorite websites, we depend on DNS infrastructure to securely route us to our intended destinations.
+While this shared infrastructure is incredibly useful, it also presents a rich attack surface.
+Threat actors have the ability to shut down websites and online services, replace legitimate website content with threats or extortion attempts, and even route traffic to a carbon copy of a legitimate website to steal information entered by users.

 - Introduction to Network Diagramming (IR107)